thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-11-LLM-serving.md

 ## 🧠 3.
 Making Smart Choices: When and What to Serve

 Even with optimized inference, not every query needs the full power of your largest model.
-This is where routing and cascading strategies come into play.
+This is where **routing** and **cascading** strategies come into play.

 **What it does**: LLM cascades and routing mechanisms dynamically choose the most appropriate model for a given query based on complexity or confidence.

-### Why it matters:
-After adapting your model and applying performance optimizations, the next challenge is efficient resource usage.
+**Why it matters**: After adapting your model and applying performance optimizations, the next challenge is efficient resource usage.
 Serving every user request with a trillion-parameter model is wasteful.
 A smart system can distinguish when a small model is enough—and only escalate to a larger one when necessary.

-### How it works:
+**How it works**:
 - **Model Cascades**: Start with a small, fast model.
 Escalate to larger, slower models if the output is uncertain or unsatisfactory.
 - **Routers**: Lightweight models or heuristics determine which backend model to invoke.